ksilisk/leetty/README.md

 ### leetty-gateway
 `leetty-gateway` - is a Golang-service implemented as a gateway between Nginx and Apache Kafka.

-This service will be used if you will use Webhook-schema to receive updates from Telegam.
+This service will be used if you use Webhook-schema to receive updates from Telegam.

 #### Tech Stack
 - Golang